DiamondLightSource/mx-bluesky/docs/user/hyperion/index.rst

 Hyperion User Guide
 ===================

 The Hyperion User Guide describes how to run, configure and troubleshoot Hyperion.
-For installation instructions, see the :doc:`Developer Guide<../../developer/hyperion/deploying-hyperion>`.
+See the `getting started <../../developer/general/how-to/get-started.html>`_ guide for installation instructions.

 What is Hyperion?
 -----------------